mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 #        [ -18.,  -48.,   12.,   42.,   12.]])
 {% endhighlight %}

-Compute the covariance matrix of the whole dataset (sometimes also called as the variance-covariance matrix).
+Then, we ompute the unbiased covariance matrix (sometimes also called as the variance-covariance matrix) associated with the data.

 $$
 \Sigma_i = \Bigg[